homeJANTOKOI Uozu Festival 2025

 In 2023, Uozu Candle Road was recognized as a part of Japan Nightscape Heritage.
 Its charm and value have reached many people.

-Copyright © 2020 Uozu Tourism Association Co.,Ltd All rights reserved.
+Copyright © 2020 Uozu Tourism Information Co.,Ltd All rights reserved.